 What is a Postconsumer?

 In every postconsumer there is a touch of a minimalist!
-That’s because postconsumers also desire to simplify and let go of society’s addition to stuff.
+That’s because postconsumers also desire to simplify and let go of society’s addiction to stuff.
 However, the difference is that a postconsumer may choose to do that on a wider range than what would be considered a minimalist.
 Being a postconsumer uses your own definition of “enough” as a gauge, whether it’s a little or a lot.
 It can be as simple as setting a monthly budget in order to reduce what you spend on needless “stuff.”
 It can also be as extreme as reducing down to only a hundred items in your home.
 What a postconsumer believes is that society is in a dangerous loop of addictive consumer behavior that isn’t mentally healthy for individuals or physically healthy for the planet.
 He or she wants to do his or her part to move beyond that consumer addiction and improve the world.
 But postconsumers also understand that not everybody is ready to or should even consider changing daily lifestyles entirely.
 Postconsumers are on a journey to make small, sustainable and successful changes that, when combined together, can alter the direction of society and the planet.
 For some, that will end with a minimalist lifestyle.
 For others, it may mean making optimizations to their existing lifestyle.
 For all, it means learning to understand that “stuff” doesn’t equal “happiness.”

 Which Is Better: A Minimalist or Postconsumer?